-Updated to include the outlook on the services industry from the CBI Quarterly Service Sector Survey, November 2018.
+Updated to include the outlook on the services industry from the CBI Quarterly Service Sector Survey, February 2021.

 HR and legal information and guidance relating to business conditions.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.

 Copyright © 2021 LexisNexis Risk Solutions Group